G

 Financial Performance:

-• Key Growth Drivers: Sales growth across all product categories, led by strong demand for wearables.
+• Key Growth Drivers: Primarily strong demand for wearables.

 Product Portfolio:

-• Cycling Products: Cycling computers (some with solar charging), power meters, bike radars, cameras, smart lights, speed and cadence sensors.
-Also includes Tacx indoor training equipment (smart and basic trainers, smart bike).
+• Cycling Products: Cycling computers, power meters, bike radars, smart lights, and Tacx® indoor training equipment.

-• Scales and Monitors: Chest strap heart rate monitors, smart scales, and blood pressure monitors.
+• Health Accessories: Chest strap heart rate monitors, smart scales, blood pressure monitors, and sleep monitors.

 Outdoor